Kyushu

-Kyushu (九州, Kyūshū) is the third-largest island of Japan's five main islands and the most southerly of the four largest islands (i.e. excluding Okinawa).
+Kyushu (九州, Kyūshū) is the third-largest and most southerly of Japan's four main islands.
 In the past, it has been known as "Nine Countries" (九国, Kyūkoku), "West of the Pacified Area" (鎮西, Chinzei) and "Island of Tsukushi" (筑紫島, Tsukushi-no-shima).
 The historical regional name Saikaidō (西海道) referred to Kyushu and its surrounding islands.
 Kyushu has a land area of 36782 km2 and a population of 14,311,224 in 2018.

+There is a theory that Kyushu was in ancient times home to its own independent dynasty, where a unique, southern-influenced culture and tradition distinct from that of Honshu flourished.

 In the 8th-century Taihō Code reforms, Dazaifu was established as a special administrative term for the region.

 Geography

-The island is mountainous, and Japan's most active volcano, Mount Aso at 1591 m, is on Kyushu.
+The island is mountainous, and Japan's largest active volcano, Mount Aso at 1591 m, is on Kyushu.
 There are many other signs of tectonic activity, including numerous areas of hot springs.
 The most famous of these are in Beppu, on the east shore, and around Mt.
 Aso in central Kyushu.
 The island is separated from Honshu by the Kanmon Straits.
 Being the nearest island to the Asian continent, historically it is the gateway to Japan.